 Ayame was on the verge of tears as she served hot noodles to the grieving group, and Hinata had past verge and was in full-blown sob mode at the moment.

-Hinata's tears traced the side of her face, running in tiny rivulets down her flawless cheeks and elegant nose.
+Hinata's tears traced the side of her face, running in tiny rivulets down her cheeks and nose.
 They dripped steadily into her untouched, cold ramen.
 It was misu pork, Naruto's favorite, she remembered.
 She couldn't bring herself to eat any of it, so she just sat there, hunched over, staring into her reflection in the murky broth.

 Naruto.
 How could you die?